Lifebogger presents the Full Story of a Liverpool Football Legend and Utility Master best known by the Nickname; “Jamie”.

 Recent reports suggest James Milner has completed his first degree through distance learning.

-As a child and even till date, James Milner was a strong mathematician and there were other strings to his bow.
+As a child and even to date, James Milner was a strong mathematician and there were other strings to his bow.
 He could have gone on to get top grade A-levels and had a choice of universities.
 He was level-headed, unassuming and had a lovely sense of humour.

 One of the nicest things about him was that he never bragged about what he was doing or where he was going.
 You had to ask to find out.
 His attitude made him popular with everyone.